nolanlawson/css-talk-2022/markdown.md

 Here is the same table, blown up a bit.

 I also want to draw your attention to the elapsed time on the left.
-It's in nanoseconds, so those first two selectors are taking up almost 5 milliseconds.
+It's in microseconds, so those first two selectors are taking up almost 5 milliseconds.
 This was taken on a fast MacBook Pro for a real website.
 That's a lot of time for two lines of CSS!